 IgA is instrumental in keeping bacteria in check.
 Even after we begin to make our own IgA, those who haven’t been breastfed are more prone to inflammation and infection.

 One study shows that viable gut bacteria may be transferred from mother to baby via breastfeeding.
-And have shown that maternal gut bacteria reach the breast milk via an entero-mammary pathway to influence baby’s microbiome makeup and help build baby’s immune system.
+And have shown that maternal gut bacteria reach the breast milk via an entero-mammary pathway to influence baby’s microbiome makeup and help build the baby immune system.

 Breastmilk Contains Prebiotics